MicrosoftDocs/query-docs/query-languages/dax/in-operator-containsrow-function.md

 ms.author: owend
 manager: kfile
 ---
-# IN Operator / CONTAINSROW Function
+# IN Operator / CONTAINSROW function
 Returns TRUE if a row of values exists or contained in a table, otherwise returns FALSE.
 Except syntax, the IN operator and CONTAINSROW function are functionally equivalent.